Gage-Technologies/gigo-documentation/extension/code_teacher/extension_code_teacher_2.md

 ![extension_code_teacher_3.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/code_teacher/extension_code_teacher_4.svg)

-In this example, after we had asked Code Teacher to explain the "FollowUser" function in the previous example, we then asked "How is FollowUser used in the api?".
-Code Teacher then used the context of the previous question to inform its answer of our current question.
+In this example, after we had asked Code Teacher to explain the "FollowUser" function in the previous example, we then asked, "How is FollowUser used in the API?".
+Code Teacher then used the context of the previous question to inform its answer to our current question.

 ### **Code Teacher Limits**